How to Become an Award-Winning 5-Star Apartment Syndicator

-You foster a community by implement marketing strategies that will create an atmosphere in which people want to live.
+You foster a community by implementing marketing strategies that will create an atmosphere in which people want to live.
 A place where residents are engaged in the community.
-Where neighbors know each, respect each other and like each other.
+Where neighbors know each, respect each other, and like each other.

 The creation of this type of community is best accomplished by giving back to the residents.

 At least this is the approach of Bruce Peterson, an apartment syndicator and property investor with a portfolio of over 800 units.
 By following this strategy, Bruce has won local and national apartment owner rewards and has achieved a 4.9 out of 5 star rating on Facebook.
 In our recent conversation on my podcast, he explained his exact marketing approach, which included these two creative and unique strategies.

 Strategy #1 – Raffles

 First, Bruce consistently hosts raffles and drawings at his apartment communities to boost the value of his rental investment and give back to residents.
 However, these are more than just putting the names of everyone at the community in a hat and randomly picking a winner.
 Because where’s the engagement in that?